AnnaM-C/Deepfake-Video-Detector/README.md

 Here are some explanation of parameters:
 * #### TOOLBOX_MODE:
   * `train_and_test`: train on the dataset and use the newly trained model to test.
-  * `only_test`: you need to set INFERENCE-MODEL_PATH, and it will use pre-trained model initialized with the MODEL_PATH to test.
+  * `only_test`: you need to set INFERENCE_MODEL_PATH, and it will use pre-trained model initialised with the MODEL_PATH to test.
 * #### TRAIN / VALID / TEST:
   * `MODEL_FILE_NAME`: The name of the trained model
-  * `DATASET`: The folder name of the dataset for training/validation/testing.
+  * `DATASET`: The folder name of the dataset for training/validation/testing
-  * `DATA_TYPE`: How to preprocess the video data
+  * `DATA_TYPE`: How to preprocess the video data.
+If training MMP make DiffNormalized+Raw, for PhysNet use Raw
-  * `LABEL_TYPE`: How to preprocess the rPPG label data
+  * `LABEL_TYPE`: How to preprocess the rPPG label data.
+If training MMP make DiffNormalized, for PhysNet use Raw
   * `CHUNK_LENGTH`: The length of each chunk (number of frames) which are changed during experimentation with different chunk sizes
   * `NAME`: Model name to test

 * #### MODEL :